TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 render to cube texture (X+ v) of [my mesh] :: sensing
 ```
 Selects side of cube texture of specified mesh as an active render target.
-Fails if there is no texture, texture isn't cube or side isn't valid.
+Fails if there is no texture, texture is not cube or side is not valid.

 ---
 ```scratch